nickku1223/stock-analysis/README.md

 But we can also see **"ENPH"** still have **81.9%** of return, during 2017 - 2018 **"ENPH"** has total **211.4%** of return which made it the top performer out of all stocks.
 The other stock that has positive return for both years is **"RUN"**, in 2017, it has a small 5.5% of return, but in 2018 it gained momentum and has the highest return of **84%**.

-So, from the results of 2017 and 2018, we can see that "ENPH" and "RUN" could be good choices to invest.

 ### Runtime for original script and refactored script
 <sub>2017 Original Script Runtime</sub>